Donating through Laparoscopic Surgery

 Most donors are eligible to have the surgery laparoscopically.
-Previous surgery or unusual blood vessels to the left kidney may eliminate the possibility of removing the kidney safely so that it can be transplanted.
+Previous surgery or unusual blood vessels to the kidney being used for the donation may eliminate the possibility of removing the kidney safely so that it can be transplanted.
 Fortunately, these circumstances are rare.

 What are the risks of having a laparoscopic donor nephrectomy?

 With any surgery, whether performed in an open or laparoscopic technique, there are risks of bleeding, infection, blood clot formation, wound problems, and with the anesthetic.
 Laparoscopic nephrectomy has been shown to be safe, and many of these complications are less likely to occur.

 How well do kidneys function that are taken out laparoscopically?